 How to order: Dine-in service is available, and you can also order online for take-out.

-RT packs ravenous ramen junkies into its small, bustling space daily; there’s always a line out the door, but fear not, as it moves along quickly.
+Back in the days before COVID, RT would pack ravenous ramen junkies into its small, bustling space daily.
+Although CDC guidelines ensure it's not the same type of crowded it used to be, the demand for their tasty ramen is as high as ever.
 The amazingly rich broth of the tonkotsu original sets the foundation for encouraged add-ins, like a Spicy Bomb or extra garlic (or even more noodles if you’re super hungry/noodle-obsessed).
-The only thing audible over the upbeat soundtrack and slurping are the consistently happy patrons exclaiming, "Omigod, this is SO good."
-Tip: try the Sweet & Sour Yodas (Brussels sprouts).
+Try the Sweet & Sour Yodas (Brussels sprouts).
 Disappoint you, they will not.

-What began as a super-popular food truck has grown to two brick-and-mortar locations including one in the former East Side King space at the iconic Hole in the Wall campus bar.
-The main draw of Michi Ramen is the large selection of ramen types, add-ons, and the choice of broth thickness -- light, original, or stout (for ramen fans who like a rich broth).
-While we understand the traditionalist POV, the funky appeal of Michi’s Jungle ramen is undeniable -- your choice of lean pork, pork belly, spicy ground pork, or chicken, loaded with bean sprouts, wood ear mushrooms, green onions, fresh chilis, a lime wedge, and cilantro in a lemongrass tonkotsu broth.
-As a bonus, there’s also a large selection of Japanese Hitachino Nest beer.
+The main draw of Michi Ramen is the large selection of ramen types, add-ons, and the choice of broth thickness—light, original, or stout (for ramen fans who like a rich broth).
+While we understand the traditionalist POV, the appeal of Michi’s Jungle ramen is undeniable: Your choice of lean pork, pork belly, spicy ground pork, or chicken, loaded with crunchy bean sprouts, earthy wood ear mushrooms, green onions, fresh chilis, a lime wedge, and cilantro in a lemongrass tonkotsu broth.
+As a happy little bonus, Michi serves a nicely curated selection of Japanese and local beer.